As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 Published Monday, 29th July, 2024 in University news

-City, University of London and St George's, University of London has now formally merged with on Thursday 1 August 2024.
+City, University of London and St George's, University of London has now formally merged on Thursday 1 August 2024.
 As a new institution, we are now City St George’s, University of London.

 City St George’s President, Anthony Finkelstein has said for students: